 In the early postoperative period, our data indicates that anastomotic urinary leaks following SNB can often be managed without need for percutaneous drains or nephrostomy tubes.
-Rates of intervention for early postoperative urinary leaks have previously been reported to be approximately 5%.24 In our series, all early postoperative urinary leaks were managed successfully with conservative endourologic means, as indicated in Table S1.
+Rates of intervention for early postoperative urinary leaks have previously been reported to be approximately 5%.
+In our series, all early postoperative urinary leaks were managed successfully with conservative endourological means, as indicated in Supplementary Table 1 (available at cuaj.ca).

-The most common indication for postoperative intervention in this series was for ureteroileal stenosis (19.4%).
-All uretero-ileal stenoses were initially managed by percutaneous drainage, followed by endourologic techniques (e.g., antegrade ballon dilation), with open revision as a backup strategy (1.4%; Table S1).
+The most common indication for postoperative intervention in this series was for uretero-ileal stenosis (19.4%).
+All uretero-ileal stenoses were initially managed by percutaneous drainage, followed by endourological techniques (e.g., antegrade ballon dilation), with open revision as a backup strategy (1.4%).
 Rates of balloon dilation of uretero-ileal stenosis in our sample were higher compared to those of similar studies (19.4% vs. 2.7-11.1%), with similar rates of open revision (1.4% vs. 0.9-2.4%).
-9,17 The higher rate of intervention for ureteroileal stenosis may be attributed to pre-emptive treatment of uretero-ileal stenosis in asymptomatic patients to prevent long-term renal deterioration.
+The higher rate of intervention for uretero-ileal stenosis may be attributed to pre-emptive treatment of uretero-ileal stenosis in asymptomatic patients to prevent long-term renal deterioration.

-Neobladder outlet obstruction is relatively uncommon and may be attributed to local tumor recurrence infiltrating pelvic floor and neobladder neck, neobladder neck contracture, urethral stricture, or excessive angulation of the pouch relative to the urethra.
+Neobladder outlet obstruction is relatively uncommon

+and may be attributed to local tumor recurrence infiltrating pelvic floor and neobladder neck, neobladder neck contracture, urethral stricture, or excessive angulation of the pouch relative to the urethra.
 The neobladder neck contracture rate in our series (16.7%) was higher than other long-term series (1-9%).
-The neobladder neck contracture rate in our series (16.7%) was higher than other long-term series (1-9%).
-Security Most neobladder neck contractures occured within the first year and all were treated endoscopically (Table S1).
-Recurrence of neobladder neck contracture (n=5) generally occurred within 1 year of transurethal incision of bladder neck.
+Most neobladder neck contractures occured within the first year and all were treated endoscopically.
+Recurrence of neobladder neck contracture (n=5) generally occurred within one year of transurethal incision of bladder neck.
 Endoscopic management is recommended for neobladder neck contractures, with conversion to ileal conduit for recalcitrant cases.

 Although uncommon, incidence of neobladder fistulae may be higher than that of ileal conduit or Indiana pouch.
-In our series, 9 (12.5%) fistulae were identified; none were associated with previous radiotherapy (Table S1).
-Identified causes of neobladder intestinal fistulae included recurrent malignancy, pelvic abscess, and diverticulitis (Table S1).
+In our series, nine (12.5%) fistulae were identified; none were associated with previous radiotherapy.
+Identified causes of neobladder intestinal fistulae included recurrent malignancy, pelvic abscess, and diverticulitis.
 Rates of neobladder intestinal fistulae seen in this series are similar to other long-term series (1.5-4.4%).
-All cases of neobladder cutaneous fistulae (2.8%) were successfully managed conservatively (Table S1).
+All cases of neobladder cutaneous fistulae (2.8%) were successfully managed conservatively.